otheralias/fc2-dl/README.md

 Keywords
 --------

-    Download fc2 videos for FREE!
+    How to download fc2 videos?